About Kensington Publishing

 Letter from President

-Kensington Publishing was started as a historical romance publisher in 1974 with an investment of $67,000; it has now grown into a company with about 85 employees and publishes over 400 books annually in many genres, including women's fiction, mysteries, thrillers, westerns, true-crime, young adult, and commercial nonfiction.
-We are the only large independently owned mass-market paperback publisher remaining in business today.
-We also are the largest publisher of fiction for the African-American market.
+Kensington remains as the only large independent firm to publish in the paperback field.
+We started as a historical romance publisher in 1974 with an investment of $67,000; it has now grown into a company with about 90 employees and publishes over 500 books annually in many genres, including women's fiction, mysteries, thrillers, westerns, true-crime, young adult, and commercial nonfiction.

 Many people ask why an author would choose to be published at Kensington instead of one of the larger companies.
 The answer is that although this is becoming a much more technologically based industry, we are still a "people" company.
-There isn't another company where even midlist authors get to meet and deal with everyone in the firm, including the top management team.
-Our employees and our authors are very loyal and rarely leave: many employees have been with us for close to 25 years, and we have published some of our authors since the company was founded.
+There isn't another company where every author has the opportunity to meet and deal with everyone in the firm, including the top management team.
+We treat every writer as a part of our family.
+Our employees and our authors are very loyal and rarely leave: many employees have been with us for over 25 years, and we have published some of our authors since the company was founded.

 Chairman, President & CEO